ceenaa/MethodFinder/README.md

 ## Features

 - Finds the method containing a given line number in a Java file.
+- Outputs method information in JSON format for easy parsing.
-- Prints the method's name, signature, start/end lines, and body.
+- Provides method name, signature, start/end lines, and body.
 - Simple command-line interface.

 ## Prerequisites